-While there may be differing views on this subject, let us suggest one answer that seems the most reasonable.
+Although there may be differing views on this subject, let us suggest one answer that seems the most reasonable.
 When job loss occurs because of organizational change (or from economic downturn) it seems reasonable that the organization has an ethical responsibility to provide the employee assistance in handling and dealing with this stress.
-Successful programs would include outplacement services, severance packages to assist the employee during their transitional period, counseling services, etc. It is probably unreasonable to expect any organization to protect any individual from the stresses of life.
+Successful programs would include outplacement services, severance packages to assist the employee during the transitional period, counseling services, and so forth.
+It is probably unreasonable to expect any organization to protect an individual from the stresses of life.
 However, it may also be reasonable to assume that the organization may have a stronger ethical responsibility to long-term employees who may be nearing retirement.